Refund of withholding tax on share dividends

 - Total amount of refund claimed

-- If you’ve received several dividends, you must include an overview of all dividends and the total amount of refund claimed per year
+- If you’ve received several dividends, you must include an overview of all the dividends and the total expected refund amount per year

 - If you’re a corporate shareholder, you must specify in the application if you apply for a refund under a tax treaty or the exemption method (section 2-38 of the Tax Act)

 - If you apply under a tax treaty:

-- A certificate of residence issued by the tax authorities in your country of residence, confirming that you're a resident in that country under the tax treaty with Norway.
+- A certificate of residence issued by the tax authorities in your country of residence, specifically confirming that you're resident for tax purposes in that country under the tax treaty with Norway.
 The certificate of residence must be issued in the shareholder's name alone, and must be valid for the year when dividends were paid.

 - If you apply under the exemption method:

-- A certificate of residence or certificate of registration issued by a public authority as confirmation of the shareholder’s legal establishment within the EEA.
+- A certificate of residence or certificate of registration issued by a public authority as confirmation that the shareholder is legally established within the EEA.

-- A statement of the organisational structure, including an evaluation of which Norwegian entity the shareholder is comparable to in the Taxation Act section 2-38, subsection 1, letters a-h.
+- A statement of the organisational structure, including an evaluation of which Norwegian entity the shareholder is comparable to in section 2-38, subsection 1, letters a-h, of the Tax Act

-- Reasons for why the shareholder should be considered as genuinely established and to be carrying on genuine economic activity within an EEA member state, pursuant to the Taxation Act section 2-38, subsection 5.
+- Grounds for why the shareholder should be considered as genuinely established and to be carrying out genuine economic activity within the EEA pursuant to the section 2-38, subsection 5, of the NorwegianTax Act

-- Credit advice (dividend receipt), showing that you’ve received dividends.
+- A credit advice (dividend receipt)proving that you’ve received the dividend.
 The receipt must be issued by a bank and contain the following: